FLOOD & WATER DAMAGE RESTORATION SERVICES IN PORTLAND, OR

 Water and Floods Damages

 Flooding goes beyond simple water damage.
 It’s more than a few drops of water; it’s full-scale destruction that can threaten almost every aspect of your home.
-Carrying chemicals, toxins, and bacteria, flooding is serious business.
+Carrying chemicals, toxins, and bacteria, flooding is a serious business.

 When a house is flooded, there are several different types of water damage that a flood restoration service will need to respond to.
 Here are the most serious ways in which floods can damage your home: